burnout

 the end of the powered portion of a rocket's flight.

-Electricity., the breakdown of a lamp, motor, or other electrical device due to the heat created by the current flowing through it.
+Electricity. the breakdown of a lamp, motor, or other electrical device due to the heat created by the current flowing through it.

-Origin of burnout1
+Origin of burnout

 Example Sentences